jciccio/react-table-with-csv-download/README.md

 # Description

 React JS Table and log viewer with Search and CSV download functionality.
-You can display data table information passing JS objects and an array of dats you want to show and download the full data into a csv file.
+You can display data table information passing JS objects and an array of data you want to show and download the full data into a csv file.
 You can pick what fields of the object you want to display and download the full objects.
 Also you can pass a String with a JSON and will be rendered.

 **How to thank me?**
 Just click on ⭐️ button :)